MoralisWeb3/docs/docs/01-web3-data-api/evm/token-api/02-Balance/how-to-get-the-spender-allowance.md

 <SetupMoralis node="moralis @moralisweb3/common-evm-utils" python="moralis" />

-## Step 2: Get all ERC20 tokens owned by an address
+## Step 2: Get the spender allowance of an ERC20 token

-In order to get all ERC20 tokens owned by an address, Moralis provides you with an [getWalletTokenBalances](/web3-data-api/evm/reference/get-wallet-token-balances) endpoint.
+In order to get the spender allowance, Moralis provides you with an [getTokenAllowance](/web3-data-api/evm/reference/get-token-allowance) endpoint.

-Here you'll need two parameters: `address` and `chain`.
+Here you'll need four parameters: `address` , `chain`, `ownerAddress` , `spenderAddress`.

+- `address`: The address of the token contract.
+- `chain`: The chain to query.
+- `ownerAddress`: The address of the token owner.
+- `spenderAddress`: The address of the token spender.

-Once you have obtained the `address` and `chain`, you can copy the following code:
+Once you have obtained the parameters, you can copy the following code:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';